 We will work together with families to make a plan for any child that has a dietary restriction due to allergies, medical conditions, moral or religious exemptions.

-From the earliest diaper changes teachers will gently explain to children what is happening with their bodies and encourage them to be an active participant in the diaper change.
+During diaper changes teachers will gently explain to children what is happening with their bodies and encourage them to be an active participant in the diaper change.
 We practice Elimination Communication (EC).
 Human waste will be discussed as a normal everyday part of life and children will learn about elimination as a biological response to the many functions of our amazing bodies.
 We will use the actual names of body parts involved with elimination including penis, urethra, vulva, and anus.
 As children gain confidence in their ability to stand, we will transition them to stand up diaper changes which allows them to better see and participate in the action.
 As soon as they are interested in the toilet they will be invited to flush, lift the lid, climb up and sit down, and eventually let their pee and poop in to the toilet too.
+Diapers, wipes, and diapering cream are provided by us and included in your tuition.

 We will also respect the complicated task of mastering the use of the toilet and will never respond with disgust or an attempt to shame or embarrass children who are still working towards consistent toilet use.